anang87/iMedApp/README.md

 # iMedApp
 iMedApp is an application for all a person's mental health needs, tracking progress till making progress.

-iMedApp is our submission for Hack the North 2020++
+Submission for Hack the North 2020++

 <div>
   <img src="/Screenshots/home.png" width="250" height="515">